Please note that our lab and offices are not open to the public.

 In addition to the Virtual Lab, we also maintain a flexible workspace that can be quickly configured into:

 This configuration allows us to collect basic physiological data, including EEG, GSR, EKG, and HRV, under a variety of experimental conditions.

 The Consciousness Lab:

-This configuration allows us to conduct experiments dealing with mind-matter-interactions utilizing Random Event Generators and other micro- and marco-PK devices.
-In addition, we can conduct other basic research experiments dealing with directed intention, healing, precognition, telepathy, and clairvoyance.
+This configuration allows us to conduct experiments dealing with mind-matter interactions utilizing Random Event Generators and other Micro- and Marco-PK devices.
+In addition, we can perform other basic research experiments dealing with directed intention, healing, precognition, telepathy, and clairvoyance.

 The Instrumental Transcommunication (ITC) Lab:

-Utilizing custom-built, environmentally controlled enclosures, we can test, evaluate, and create ITC technologies under a wide range of experimental conditions.
+Utilizing custom-built, environmentally controlled enclosures, we can test, evaluate, and create ITC technologies under various experimental conditions.

 The Design and Fabrication Area: